WTCM-FM

-WTCM-FM 103.5 is a radio station in Traverse City, Michigan.
-The station carries a country music format and is owned by Midwestern Broadcasting.
+WTCM-FM (103.5 MHz "Today's Country Music") is a commercial radio station in Traverse City, Michigan, serving much of Northern Michigan.
+It carries a country music format and is owned by Midwestern Broadcasting.

 History

-In 1939, WTCM founder Les Biederman and several of his friends - engineer Bill Kiker and Drew McClay among others - decided to start a radio station in an undeveloped radio market.
+In 1939, WTCM founder Les Biederman and several of his friends—engineer Bill Kiker and Drew McClay among others—decided to start a radio station in an undeveloped radio market.
 They chose Traverse City, Michigan as a city destined for growth which had no local radio station.
 They moved to the city and built the 250-watt transmitter that would be Traverse City's first radio station.
 WTCM initially broadcast from a small studio at the base of the tower.
 The WTCM control console was hand-built by Biederman and Kiker, and served the station until its replacement around 1980.

 When WTCM signed on in 1940, it was a local channel station at 1370 kc. briefly before moving to 1400 kc.
 The station was licensed to broadcast 24 hours at 250 watts, but only broadcast from 6 AM to 11 PM.
 WTCM was an NBC affiliate and, like most radio stations at the time, aired block programming - some local shows, network shows, music programs, etc.

 In the mid-1940s, the studio moved to the Anderson Building in the 100 block of downtown Traverse City.
 Because WTCM had a limited reach, Biederman wanted to start other small stations aimed exclusively towards the towns they broadcast in.
-After fighting in World War II, Biederman started WATT 1240 Cadillac, Michigan in 1945, WATZ 1450 Alpena, Michigan in 1946, WMBN 1340 Petoskey, Michigan in 1947 and WATC 900 Gaylord, Michigan in 1950, all collectively known as the Paul Bunyan Network.
+After fighting in World War II, Biederman started WATT in Cadillac in 1945, WATZ in Alpena in 1946, WMBN in Petoskey in 1947 and WATC in Gaylord in 1950, all collectively known as the Paul Bunyan Network.
 All but WATC are still on the air today, but Midwestern Broadcasting owns only WTCM and WATZ.

 In 1954, Biederman signed on NBC WPBN-TV 7 in Traverse City, just months after the Traverse City market got its first TV station, Sparton's CBS/ABC/DuMont WWTV 13 in Cadillac, now known as channels 9 & 10.
 In 1959, WPBN increased its reach to WTOM 4 in Cheboygan, bringing NBC shows to the eastern upper peninsula.